 Spirituality is a broader concept than religion.
 It’s the acceptance that there is something greater than yourself but not limited to an institute.

 A religious person has a somewhat narrow perspective about the higher self.
-It’s mostly limited to following the customs of a single deity or the norms of a particular religion.
+It’s mainly limited to following the customs of a single deity or the norms of a particular religion.
 But spirituality, as I said, believes in the broader universe.

 The Primary Difference Between Religion And Spirituality